aramis-lab/tuto-doc/docs/tutorial/deploy/read_the_docs.rst

 Once again, give Read the Docs time to build these versions, and go to your online documentation to see the result!

 .. note::
-    With Read the Docs, changes can take some time to appear on your documentation.
+    With Read the Docs, changes can take some time to be actually deployed.
 Be patient!
-    Cleaning your browser's cache and history can help!